shane0/buddhism/docs/heart_sutra.md

 [heart sutra study](https://www.ctworld.org.tw/Buddhist%20e-Books/Books05/index.html){ .md-button }

 - SUTRA <-- mouse over for the definition
-- chung tai will hopefully release some audio of monks singing this mantra
 - this sutra study book has a chapter on the heart sutra + [some explanations](https://www.ctworld.org.tw/Buddhist%20e-Books/Books05/index.html)

 !!! info "THE HEART OF PRAJNA PARAMITA SUTRA"